-The benefits of Soileos are numerous: Soileos provides a climate-smart solution for micronutrient management in modern farming practices with increased crop safety in comparison to sulphate-based fertilizers.
-Research has demonstrated that the use of Soileos results in higher crop yields by contributing to balanced crop nutrition.
+The benefits of Soileos are numerous.
+Soileos provides a climate-smart solution for micronutrient management in modern farming practices with increased crop safety in comparison to sulphate-based fertilizers.
+Field trials show that Soileos increases crop yields and reduces risk of nutrient loss.
 In a study conducted by AAFC, cabbage fresh weight increased significantly with the increasing application rate of Soileos (Figure 3).
 In comparison, zinc chloride and zinc sulphate resulted in lower cabbage fresh weight with an increasing application rate.
 This highlights the risk of over-application of standard fertilizers which results in crop toxicities and yield reductions.
-However, Soileos had no associated phytotoxicity, even when applied at 10 times the recommended rate.
+Even at 10x the normal rate, Soileos showed no toxicity-proving its safety and flexibility.

-Lucent Bio has conducted numerous field trials on corn, wheat, canola, soybeans, tomato, and lettuce, to name a few, resulting in higher yields when crops were fertilized with Soileos (Table 1).
+Soileos has been tested across a range of crops including corn, wheat, canola, soybeans, tomato, and lettuce resulting in higher yields when crops were fertilized with Soileos (Table 1).